 Picture the difference in the honesty of a child who is cleared daily,

-one who does the
+one who participates in the

 parent-child clearing process each

-evening and, a child who goes to bed without verbally acknowledging the
+evening, and, a child who goes to bed without verbally acknowledging the

 good and bad things they've done that day, one who will drag those